sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    combinations, so that up to N instances of a combination can appear anywhere in the T trials. :attr:`.RepeatMode.REPEAT` ensures that each of the S combinations appears once in the first S trials, then once again in the next S trials, and so on, up to N times.
+   An example illustrating the difference of these two strategies is shown in
+   :ref:`Crossing Sizes in MultiCrossBlock <working-with-multiple-crossings-example>` section.

    At the same time, different crossings in `crossings` can refer to the same factors, which creates constraints on how factor levels are chosen